Class of 1986

 “I got a lot of that at Eckerd: collaboration and listening to people from diverse backgrounds,” he says.
 “Everyone has value.”

-Hill has made it a priority to give back to Eckerd, supporting various causes and scholarships—including the John E. Reynolds annual and endowed scholarships.
+Ashley has made it a priority to give back to Eckerd, supporting various causes and scholarships—including the John E. Reynolds annual and endowed scholarships.
 In 2011, wanting to make a difference in the lives of students like him, he established the Hill Family Endowed Scholarship.

 “I wanted to be able to put something more tangible on the table to help other students and to help the College,” he says.